Automotive sales skills

 Asking a caller to bring their car in at a specific time makes the caller 4.4 times more likely to purchase.
 Start using phrases like “Why don’t we get you in later today?” or “We have some time this afternoon.
 How’s 2 o’clock?”
 This is a direct invitation to do something.
 However, in about 78% of the calls we’ve analyzed in the automotive industry, employees didn’t even ask for the business.

 The automotive repair and tire chain owner mentioned earlier started call tracking with Convirza Conversation Analytics® services Most employees in the automotive industry only book appointments on about 20% of the calls they receive, but his stores were only booking appointments 16% of the time.
+Their automotive sales skills needed some attention.

 Regardless of your business, remember this: phone callers need what you’re selling.
 They need to get their car fixed or auto parts replaced.
 No one just calls an auto repair business for fun.
 So, if they don’t buy from you, they are buying from your competition.
 You should never let a caller get off the phone without setting an appointment.
 Your ability to sell is directly related to the number of customers you drive to your competition.